lsprangers/lsprangers.github.io/docs/aws_sap/OTHER.md

     - Running marketing campaigns by sending marketing, bulk, or transactional SMS messages

 - How to use this compared to SNS vs SES?
-    - SNS and SES we must manage all end users and content
+    - SNS and SES you must manage all end users and content
     - Pinpoing allows us to do templating, delivery schedules, targeted segments, etc so it's just a specific implementation on top of these tools

 ### EC2 Image Builder